-To earn a B.A. or B.S. with Honors in the Major in Philosophy students must satisfy both the requirements for the major (above) and the following additional requirements:
+To earn Honors in the Major in Philosophy, students must satisfy both the requirements for the major (above) and the following additional requirements:

 - Minimum 3.300 University GPA

-- Earn a 3.500 GPA for all PHILOS courses
+- Minimum a 3.500 GPA for all PHILOS courses

-- Complete an additional course in philosophy from either Category A or Category B (above) with a grade of B or better
+- 1 additional course from either Category A or Category B with a grade of B or better

 Students will not be permitted to write a Senior Honors Thesis unless they have taken at least one advanced course on the topic on which they will be writing.
-Credits earned by writing a Senior Honors Thesis will not count toward the minimal number of credits required for Honors in the Major.
+Credits earned by writing a Senior Honors Thesis will not count toward the 27 minimum credits required for the major.

 University Degree Requirements